Mustafa346/VulnTracker/README.md

 ## 🛡️ About the Project

-**ValnTracker** (Vulnerability Tracker) is a comprehensive, full-stack cybersecurity web platform developed as the final milestone of a Web Application Development course.
-It was built across four assignments — progressing from a static HTML/CSS prototype all the way to a fully functional, database-backed, API-integrated, authenticated web application.
+**VulnTracker** (Vulnerability Tracker) is a comprehensive, full-stack cybersecurity web platform developed as the final milestone of a Web Application Development course.
+It was built across four assignments progressing from a static HTML/CSS prototype all the way to a fully functional, database-backed, API-integrated, authenticated web application.

-The platform was built with a single mission: **to make professional-grade cybersecurity tools and knowledge accessible to everyone** — whether you are a student learning about cyber threats for the first time, a developer checking a suspicious link, or a system administrator diagnosing a potential compromise.
+The platform was built with a single mission: **to make professional-grade cybersecurity tools and knowledge accessible to everyone** whether you are a student learning about cyber threats for the first time, a developer checking a suspicious link, or a system administrator diagnosing a potential compromise.

-ValnTracker combines:
+VulnTracker combines:
-- 📚 A **Threat Encyclopedia** — a living knowledge base of documented attack types
+- 📚 A **Threat Encyclopedia** a living knowledge base of documented attack types
-- 🔗 A **URL Safety Scanner** — real-time scanning powered by VirusTotal and Google Safe Browsing
+- 🔗 A **URL Safety Scanner** real-time scanning powered by VirusTotal and Google Safe Browsing
-- 🖥️ A **Hack Checker** — a website compromise diagnostic tool powered by Shodan and symptom analysis
+- 🖥️ A **Hack Checker** a website compromise diagnostic tool powered by Shodan and symptom analysis
-- 👤 A **User Authentication System** — register, log in, and maintain a private session
+- 👤 A **User Authentication System** register, log in, and maintain a private session
-- 📊 A **Personal Dashboard** — track every scan you have ever run with full history, filters, and analytics
+- 📊 A **Personal Dashboard** track every scan you have ever run with full history, filters, and analytics

 ---